Algo-Trade-Analytics/monaco-pine-validator/docs/validator-ast-migration-plan.md

    - Use the enhanced type inference heuristics to unblock the `strategy-functions` and `ta-functions` module ports, filling any remaining return overrides encountered during parity runs.
    - Ensure the migration table’s blocked modules move to “Ready” once outstanding syntax or inference gaps surface during module migrations.

-4. **Plan Monaco Worker Integration**
+4. **Operationalise Monaco Worker Integration**
-   - Document how AST diagnostics, hovers, and code lenses will flow through the Monaco worker using the new marker helpers.
+   - Use the plan in `docs/monaco-integration-plan.md` to sequence worker bootstrap work, RPC wiring, and lazy-loading experiments.
-   - Identify any additional API shims or batching logic needed before exposing the AST pipeline to the editor.
+   - Identify any additional API shims or batching logic needed before exposing the AST pipeline to the editor and raise follow-up tasks as necessary.

 ## 11. Definition of Done